-Funded by the Mellon Foundation, the week-long institutes, or boot camps, in public humanities will be convened in the summers of 2019, 2021 (virtually), and 2022.
+Funded by the Mellon Foundation, the week-long institutes in public humanities will be convened in the summers of 2019, 2021 (virtually), and 2022.

 Summer institutes will ground humanities faculty, graduate students, and undergraduate students in the intellectual rationale, history, foundational skills, and prospects for doing engaged work in the humanities.
 The New England Humanities Consortium will co-sponsor the programs.